manujose94/dailytrends-api/Readme.md

 ## Description 📄

 DailyTrends is an API that exposes a news feed aggregator.
 This feed collects news from different newspapers, focusing on the top headlines from leading newspapers.
-When a user accesses DailyTrends, they will see the top 5 headlines from `El País` and `El Mundo` for the current day.
+When a user accesses DailyTrends, they will see the top 5 headlines from `El País`,  `El Mundo` or `BBC` for the current day.
 Additionally, users can manually add news articles through the API.

 ### Architecture 🏛️